Peru and the International Monetary Fund: Recent history (2014-present)

 Since 2014, both real and potential Peruvian growth have declined to about 2-3%.
-The economy has remained largely insulated from recent political turmoil since 2016 so far.
+The economy has remained largely insulated from political turmoil that started in 2016.
 A flexible credit line of 600% of Peru's quota was accepted in May 2020 to protect against the COVID-19 pandemic, which had reversed some of the country's progress against poverty.
 This was lowered to 300% in May 2022, and eventually allowed to expire in May 2024.
 The IMF continues to commend the country's macroeconomic fundamentals, such as low inflation, low public debt, and tight monetary policies, in the face of numerous endogenous and exogeneous shocks like the Russian invasion of Ukraine.

 Commentators in both the IMF and the Peruvian government expressed optimism about growth based on the opening of the Quellaveco mine, as well as the "Con Punche Perú" program, an economic stimulus plan geared towards agriculture and tourism.
 However, this has mostly failed to reinvigorate the private sector.

 Challenges

 While neoliberal, free market policies have kept the economy stable, they have also fostered a consensus against state interventionism of all forms.
 This has left the government with a diminished capacity to address other structural factors like inequality and corruption, which threaten Peru's development.
 The pandemic highlighted this, where a lack of access to ICU beds and medical supplies led to the country having the highest COVID-19 death rate in the world.

 Most of the population continues in work the informal sector, and consequently, the country is plagued by poor total factor productivity growth compared to the regional average, even in profitable sectors like mining.
 Its regulatory framework creates incentives against formalization and upscaling in small and medium-sized firms, which causes the economy to fail to integrate them.
 Technology and knowledge diffusion lacks.
 A gap between formal and informal sectors is most evident in the adoption of artificial intelligence, which is comparable to developed economies in the formal sector, but stays low as a whole.
 Furthermore, the country is among the most vulnerable to climate change and El Niño in South America, especially as public investment has not risen to facilitate adaptation.
 All of these factors pose headwinds for Peru's future economic prospects.

-Socially, there has been a lot of unrest about pollution caused by mining and the lack of benefits for affected communities.
-These have fueled chronic protests.
-Inequality may have played a role in the election of the populist Pedro Castillo in 2022, who promised to nationalize and redistribute companies.
-He was later removed from power after attempting a coup.
-Support for the incumbent president Dina Boluarte and Congress has dipped below 10%, suggesting a loss of faith in democratic institutions.
-They have steadily refused popular calls for new elections.